 Investment

-Investmentinvestment stand out from trading by a medium- and long-term approach.
-They aim to accumulate assets progressively or optimize a portfolio according to defined goals.
+Investment strategiesinvestment differ from trading by a medium- and long-term approach.
+They aim to accumulate assets progressively or to optimize a portfolio according to defined objectives.

-Unlike trading, an investment strategy can include only entry rules (without exit rules), notably if the objective is to build a portfolio without planning systematic sales.
+Unlike trading, an investment strategy may include only entry rules (without exit rules), notably if the objective is to build a portfolio without planning systematic sales.

-On this page, you will find concrete examples of investment strategies to help you write your own rules clearly with Obside.
+On this page, you will find concrete examples of investment strategies to help you write your own rules correctly with Obside.

 A good way to write clear rules is to ask yourself: